Cammeray: Residential

-Parks and recreation
+Sport, parks and recreation

-Cammeray offers a range of sports facilities and open spaces, and the surrounding natural bushland and Middle Harbour provides for bushwalking and boating activities.
+Cammeray has developed into somewhat of a home for rugby league on the North Shore with the North Sydney Bears headquarters Norths Cammeray being located in the suburb.
+Tunks Park, home to junior rugby league club the North Sydney Brothers.
+Tunks Park is located in Cammeray, although the North Sydney Junior Rugby League website lists it as being in nearby Northbridge.
 Tunks Park is a large recreation and sporting area that is surrounded by bushland with Middle Harbour to the east.
-It provides open space, walking tracks, playground and picnic areas and has three sporting fields that are used for cricket during the summer and soccer and rugby during the winter.
+It provides open space, walking tracks, playground and picnic areas and has three sporting fields that are used for cricket during the summer and soccer, rugby league and rugby union during the winter.
 It is a popular exercise and dog walking area with bushwalking tracks that lead towards Naremburn to the west and Northbridge to the north.
 A small public boat ramp allows small boats to enter Middle Harbour.

+Cammeray offers a range of sports facilities and open spaces, and the surrounding natural bushland and Middle Harbour provides for bushwalking and boating activities.

+St Thomas Rest Park is a cemetery park on West St. It includes the grave of Owen Stanley.

 Cammeray Park is a large green space at the southern part of Cammeray, that offers an all year round synthetic turf field for soccer and rugby.
 It is surrounded by private tennis courts, a skate park, a cricket field.
 It also contains Cammeray Golf Club, which is a 9-hole public course.

 Green Park is an urban open grass area that is used for recreational activities and dog walking.
 It also has two public tennis courts and a child care centre.

 Anzac Park is a smaller open space that is mainly used for picnicking and dog walking and has a large community garden.
 The western area houses a grove of turpentine trees with plaques that surround North Sydney War Memorial that represent the Australian service women and men who participated in various theatres during World War II.

 Several cycling paths exist in Cammeray, including paths that connect to Chatswood via The Artarmon Link Path (Cordia Way), and to Sydney CBD via the Harbour Bridge.